cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table-as.md

 `CREATE TABLE AS` conforms to the SQL standard, with the following exceptions:

--   The standard requires parentheses around the subquery clause; in Greenplum Database, these parentheses are optional.
+-   The standard requires parentheses around the subquery clause; in Cloudberry Database, these parentheses are optional.
--   In the standard, the `WITH [NO] DATA` clause is required, in Greenplum Database it is optional.
+-   In the standard, the `WITH [NO] DATA` clause is required, in Cloudberry Database it is optional.
--   Greenplum Database handles temporary tables differently from the standard; see [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md) for details.
+-   Cloudberry Database handles temporary tables differently from the standard; see [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md) for details.
--   The `WITH` clause is a Greenplum Database extension; storage parameters are not part of the standard.
+-   The `WITH` clause is a Cloudberry Database extension; storage parameters are not part of the standard.
--   The Greenplum Database concept of tablespaces is not part of the standard.
+-   The Cloudberry Database concept of tablespaces is not part of the standard.
 The `TABLESPACE` clause is an extension.

 ## See Also